hydrausb3/wch-ch56x-lib/docs/Testing.md

 ### USB loopack
 NOTE : the above USB stress test should replace this loopback test in most cases.
+NOTE : `test_firmware_usb_loopback.bin` allows testing all 16 endpoint numbers in both directions (not simultaneously because of incompatibilities) by uncommenting the dedicated code in `main.c`.

 * Compile : compile the tests with `-DBUILD_TESTS=1`
 * Run : flash `test_firmware_usb_loopback.bin` or `test_firmware_usb_loopback_separate_usb_stacks.bin` to one board.
 Run `test_loopback.py` or `test_loopback_randomize_packetsize.py`.